 The original granola bar, Nature Valley created the first mass-produced treat, introducing the fruit, nut, and cereal snack to the American public in the mid-1970s.
 Making time to sit down for breakfast quickly became a thing of the past as pre-packaged snacks – often positioned as healthier options – became a convenient alternative for busy lifestyles.

-Crunchy and toasty, these brown sugar-doused squares were instantly popular after launching in 1976, quickly becoming a household staple in Canadian and US households.
+Crunchy and toasty, these brown sugar–doused squares proved instantly popular after launching in 1976, quickly becoming a staple in Canadian and US households.
 Cereal lovers typically enjoyed it with milk or on its own as a crispy treat; in this 1978 Woman’s Day ad, the brand even suggested Golden Grahams could be mixed with nuts for a 'sophisticated' cocktail snack.

 As package vacations became more accessible, Hawaii’s culture was embraced and copied in other states.
-Throughout the 1970s, food magazine Bon Appétit featured a plethora of Hawaiian-inspired recipes including chicken baked in pineapple; meanwhile, the everyday household started adding the tropical fruit to just about everything.
+Throughout the 1970s, food magazine Bon Appétit featured a plethora of Hawaiian-inspired recipes, including chicken baked in pineapple; meanwhile, the everyday household started adding the tropical fruit to just about everything.
 Poke – the still-fashionable raw fish salad – is thought to have picked up momentum around this time, too.

 Hands up if you remember diving into one of these ready meals as a kid.
 Landing in US markets in the early 1970s, Libbyland Dinners were the first TV dinners designed with children in mind.
-Available in a range of styles, each meal came complete with an entree, two sides, a dessert, and a flavored milk drink – think fish sticks with macaroni and cheese, hamburgers with baked beans, and fried chicken with spaghetti and meatballs.
+Available in a range of styles, each meal came complete with an entree, two sides, a dessert, and a flavored milk drink – think fish sticks with mac ’n’ cheese, hamburgers with baked beans, and fried chicken with spaghetti and meatballs.

 An American Chinese classic, chef Peng Chang-kuei is widely credited for creating this crispy, sweet, and saucy chicken dish.
-Named after a 19th-century military general, the dish rose to fame in the early 1970s after Peng opened a restaurant in New York City – and has become a favorite around the world.
+Named after a 19th-century military general, the dish rose to fame in the early 1970s after Peng opened a restaurant in New York City – and has since become a favorite around the world.

-An easy midweek option that housewives could throw together in minutes, Hunt’s Manwich helped bring this diner dish into home kitchens.
-While the sloppy joe is thought to have been around since the 1930s, it wasn’t until Hunt’s launched their Original can in 1969 that people started enjoying this delight at home.
+An easy midweek meal option that housewives could throw together in minutes, Hunt’s Manwich helped bring this diner dish into home kitchens.
+While the sloppy joe is thought to have been around since the 1930s, it wasn’t until Hunt’s launched its Original can in 1969 that people started enjoying this delight at home.
 Each can came filled with a rich tomato sauce and juicy ground beef mixture, and you simply had to warm it up and sandwich it in a hamburger bun for a tasty meal.
 You can still buy the mix in stores today.

 This 4oz (113g) burger, with ketchup, mustard, onion, dill pickles, and a sesame seed bun, was added to McDonald's menus across the US in 1973, before being rolled out globally.
-It has always been seen as one of the more upmarket fast food options, but these days even more so, as it’s now made with fresh rather than frozen beef and cooked to order.
+It has always been seen as one of the more upmarket fast food options, but these days even more so, as it’s now made with fresh, rather than frozen, beef and cooked to order.

 This rich chocolate dessert – complete with layers of pudding, cake, ice cream, whipped cream, liqueur, and a cookie base – has a murky history, though most agree it takes its name from its resemblance to the gooey, chocolate-brown banks of the Mississippi River.
-Some believe this dish dates as far back as the early-20th century, with others stating this style takes inspiration from the popular post-Second World War dessert called Mississippi mud cake.
+Some believe this dish dates as far back as the early-20th century, with others stating this style takes inspiration from the popular post-World War II dessert called Mississippi mud cake.
 Either way, this pie’s popularity soared in the 1970s.

 Dinner doesn’t get much simpler than instant ramen, so we are eternally grateful for the arrival of Cup Noodles.
 Invented in Japan in the 1950s, the brand landed in the US in 1971.
 Since the debut of the flavored noodle snack, it’s estimated over 50 billion cups have been sold worldwide.